Six Flags New England’s new Bonzai Pipelines

 - Translucent tubing for 50 feet, then pitch black until the runout.

-Bonzai Pipelines are being made by an American company known as SplashTacular.
+The Bonzai Pipelines are being made by an American water slide manufacturer known as SplashTacular.
 They have recently been making some very innovative slide designs and Bonzai Pipelines is no exception.
 This will be SplashTacular’s first major project with Six Flags.
 The model name for Bonzai Pipelines is DownUnder.
-SplashTacular has released their own renderings of the slide complex and you can see how truly unique it will be.

-Six people will load simultaneously into the launching capsule.
+With Bonzai Pipelines, six people will load simultaneously into the launching capsule.
 Then the lifeguard will push a button and all six riders will drop at once – into their twisting, looping slide path.
-As you can see in the above pictures, immediately after the free fall you are thrown into translucent tubing.
+As you can see in the above rendering, immediately after the free fall you are thrown into translucent tubing.
 Then it transforms into tubing which will make the rest of the slide experience pitch black.
 Here is a quick video to show off what the slide is going to be like.
 You really get a sense of how the drop capsules function.

 This next picture is a closer view of the plans.
 Still, you might be wondering to yourself, “Why here?”
 Just hold on and hear us out on this one.
 You can also see a few surprises in the below picture.
 I apologize for the blurriness, but you should be able to make everything out.
 The first surprise being something we told you about a month or so ago.
 The Thomas Town pop-jet fountain (added in 2009) is being relocated.
 That is what’s labeled “Splash Deck Activity” in the plans.
 You’ll also see two spectator shading areas and a new lounging section.